posted February 26, 2020

 To begin, always smoke with hardwood and never with softwood.
 Generally, hardwood comes from trees that lose their leaves every year.
 Softwood comes from trees that remain evergreen.
 Hardwood trees typically grow more slowly, so they tend to be more dense.
 You need dense hardwoods for smoking because when they are properly seasoned (dried) they combust and smolder at a slower rate and release clean smoke that makes food taste great!

-Softwoods not only burn up more quickly in a fire, they also tend to contain more sap and moisture which releases acrid grey or black smoke.
+Softwoods not only burn up more quickly in a fire, but they also tend to contain more sap and moisture which releases acrid grey or black smoke.
 This will make your food taste like a campfire.
 Not delicious.
 Softwoods also tend to pop and spit and have a lot more ash than hardwoods.

 Best Hardwoods for Smoking

-The most common wood types for smoking BBQ are the hard woods that grow commonly across the United States.
+The most common wood types for smoking BBQ are the hardwoods that grow commonly across the United States.
 Every region has a different wood type they use based on what is readily available in that area.
 In general, you’ll see these types of wood:

 - Hickory